noiseprotocol/noise_spec/noise.md

       -> s, se

-The `XX` pattern is used for a **full handshake** if the parties haven't communicated before, after which the initiator can cache the responder's static public key.
+The `XX` pattern is used for a **full handshake** if the parties haven't communicated before, after which Alice can cache Bob's static public key.

 The `IK` pattern is used for a **zero-RTT handshake**.

-The `XXfallback` pattern is used if the responder fails to decrypt the first `IK` message (perhaps due to having changed their static key).
-In this case the responder will switch to a fallback handshake using `XXfallback`, which is identical to `XX` except the ephemeral public key from the first `IK` message is used as the initiator's pre-message.
+The `XXfallback` pattern is used if Bob fails to decrypt the first `IK` message (perhaps due to having changed their static key).
+In this case Bob will switch to a fallback handshake using `XXfallback`, which is identical to `XX` except the ephemeral public key from the first `IK` message is used as Alice's pre-message.

 ## 10.4.
 Handshake indistinguishability